 Not all whale watching tours are created equal.
-Discover the best places for whale watching and which companies to trust.
+Here are best places for whale watching in Iceland and Norway with companies you can trust!

 Ever since I was a little girl I’ve loved marine mammals, especially whales.
 My bedroom walls were covered in whale posters and my bookshelf was filled with whale books.
 At the young age of 10, I went snorkelling with bottlenose dolphins off the coast of Sorrento in Melbourne with Moonraker.
 I still remember when my heart skipped a beat as I watched a mother and calf swim directly underneath me, they were so close that I could’ve touched them.
 This experience only spurred on my passion.
 Seeing a whale in the open ocean became my ultimate dream.